AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/configure-workfront-saml-2-adfs.md

 ![](assets/screen-shot-2014-10-22-at-3.04.55-pm-350x232.png)

-11. Continue to the following section [Upload the metadata file and test the connection](#uploading-metadata-file).
+11. Continue to the following section [Upload the metadata file and test the connection](#upload-the-metadata-file-and-test-the-connection).

-### Upload the metadata file and test the connection
+### Upload the metadata file and test the connection {#upload-the-metadata-file-and-test-the-connection}

 1. Open a browser and navigate to https://*<yourserver>*/FederationMetadata/2007-06/FederationMetadata.xml.